avinash-deyyam/FETCH_OFFER/README.md

 **User Interface:**
 The entire application can be accessed through an API.
 The final output materializes into an intuitive Streamlit-based interface.
 Seamlessly parsing and presenting LLM-driven insights, this UI empowers users with interactive, user-friendly offer search functionalities.

 **File Structure:**

-[src/api.py](api.py) This file contains POST API built using FastAPI.
+[src/api.py](api.py) This module contains POST API built using FastAPI.
 This can be accessed from streamlit or browser or commandline.

 [src/model.py](model.py) This module contains offer generation and scoring the generated offers functions.
 These functions are used in the API to return the final output.